Chart Color Schemes

 Employment drivers in Sunshine North are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-However, professional & technical services had lower representation, with only 5.1% of Sunshine North's workforce compared to Greater Melbourne's 10.1%.
+However, professional & technical services have lower representation with only 5.1% of Sunshine North's workforce compared to Greater Melbourne's 10.1%.
 Many residents commute elsewhere for work based on Census data.
-From September 2024 to September 2025, employment levels increased by 4.6%, and labour force increased by 5.6%, causing the unemployment rate to rise by 0.9 percentage points in Sunshine North.
+Between September 2024 and September 2025, employment levels increased by 4.6%, labour force grew by 5.6%, causing the unemployment rate to rise by 0.9 percentage points (AreaSearch analysis).
 In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment rate.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Sunshine North's employment mix suggests local employment should increase by 5.6% over five years and 12.2% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Sunshine North's employment mix suggests local employment should increase by 5.6% over five years and 12.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes only and does not account for localised population projections.

 Frequently Asked Questions - Employment